 Let’s begin with the opening from 1944’s Murder, My Sweet, which starred Dick Powell as Marlowe in the first big-screen version of Chandler’s 1940 novel, Farewell, My Lovely, to feature Marlowe as the detective.
 (There was an earlier adaptation of the book, 1942’s The Falcon Takes Over, but it substituted George Sanders’ “gentleman sleuth,” Gay Lawrence, in the lead role.)

-Two years later, director Howard Hawks turned the first Marlowe novel, The Big Sleep (1939), into a movie starring Humphrey Bogart as the iconic P.I. and Bogey’s new (fourth) wife, the almost-quarter-century-younger Lauren Bacall, playing the fetching femme fatale.
+Two years later, director Howard Hawks turned the first Marlowe novel, The Big Sleep (1939), into a motion picture starring Humphrey Bogart as the iconic P.I. and Bogey’s newly minted (and fourth) wife, the almost-quarter-century-younger Lauren Bacall, playing the altogether fetching femme fatale.
 Here’s the trailer:

 And here is the opening title sequence from Hawks’ The Big Sleep: